CLIENT INFORMATION AND TERMS & CONDITIONS OF ENGAGEMENT

 The details you need to know are as follows:

-4.1 once we are instructed your matter shall be assigned to a Legal Advisor of Sinclair Law Solicitors;
+4.1 Once we are instructed your matter shall be assigned to a Solicitor of Sinclair Law Solicitors;

 We hope this is all the information you need to ensure we are able to keep in touch with each other during this matter and in the future.

 Whilst your matter progresses, it may be helpful to get some assistance from others outside Sinclair Law Solicitors.
 In particular: